lesprgm/Roulette/README.md

 | `PREFETCH_FILL_TO` | Target queue size after refill | `5` |
 | `DEDUPE_ENABLED` | Enable duplicate detection | `true` |
 | `DEDUPE_RECENT_FILE` | Deduplication database file | `cache/seen_pages.json` |

+Prefetched experiences are saved as JSON files in `cache/prefetch`.
+Every `/generate` request—regardless of which user triggers it—consumes the oldest entry before calling the LLM again.
+That means each prefetched page only costs one model invocation, and whichever user arrives next gets the cached experience until the queue empties.

 ### Other Settings